Free Legal Advice in Houston: Low-Income Lawyers To Help You

 - Employment– Find assistance with discrimination claims, unlawful termination, safety at work, etc.

-- Family law – This includes divorce, child abuse, child support, parental rights termination defense, adoption, and guardianship
+- Family law – This includes help with divorce, family child abuse legal defense in Harris County, child support, parental rights termination defense, adoption, and guardianship

 - Foreclosure Prevention Project – Provides assistance preventing or delaying foreclosure, offers advice, possible representation in court